-CB-BEFORE header which will return the cursor id to use in your next request for the page before the current one.
+CB-BEFORE header which returns the cursor id to use in your next request for the page before the current one.
 The page before is a newer page and not one that happened before in chronological time.

-CB-AFTER header which will return the cursor id to use in your next request for the page after this one.
+CB-AFTER header which returns the cursor id to use in your next request for the page after this one.
 The page after is an older page and not one that happened after this one in chronological time.

 aftercursor arguments should not be confused with before and after in chronological time.
 Most paginated requests return the latest information (newest) as the first page sorted by newest (in chronological time) first.
 To get older information you would request pages